 How Compressed Air Damages The Human Body

-There are many ways that you can damage the human body using compressed air.
-Any time compressed air enters or comes in contact with your body, there are significant health risks.
+There are many ways that compressed air can damage the human body.
+Whenever compressed air enters or contacts your body, you are putting yourself at risk of significant health complications.

 Here are a few examples of the dangers of compressed air:

 - Compressed air accidentally blown into the mouth can rupture the lungs, stomach, or intestines

 - The high decibel sound of compressed air blown in or near the ears can cause permanent hearing loss

 - Compressed air can enter the navel, even through a layer of clothing, and inflate and rupture the intestines

 - Compressed air can enter the bloodstream, and death is possible if it makes its way to blood vessels in the brain

 - As little as 12 pounds of compressed air pressure can blow an eye out of its socket.

 Anyone familiar with compressed air used for scuba diving also knows about the potential for air embolisms.
 Embolisms are a condition where air bubbles enter the bloodstream and block blood vessels or arteries, with the potential to cause paralysis, induce a coma, or even cause death.

 While incorrect diving procedures are the most common cause of air embolisms, there is also a risk of embolism when compressed air is misused at high pressures.
 Although unlikely, high-pressure air could be forced into the bloodstream through cuts and abrasions.
 It is improbable, but why even take the risk?